Don’t Burn Anyone at the Stake Today, 9781405981392

 Naomi Alderman

-Naomi Alderman holds degrees in Politics, Philosophy and Economics, Classical Studies, Creative Writing, and Classics.
-She is an award-winning novelist, broadcaster, TV producer, and videogames creator.
-Alderman has worked in technology startups for over 20 years, a period she now reflects on with a touch of embarrassment regarding her youthful utopianism about technology’s potential to improve the world.
+Naomi Alderman holds degrees in Politics, Philosophy and Economics, and Classical Studies, as well as MAs in Creative Writing and Classics.
+She is an award-winning novelist, broadcaster, TV producer, and videogame creator.
+Alderman has over 20 years of experience in technology startups, witnessing the initial utopian ideals of the industry firsthand.

 Alderman is also the co-creator of the fitness game and audio adventure Zombies, Run!, which boasts over ten million players.
 She writes and presents Human Intelligence, a history of thinking series for BBC Radio 4.